codechips/FooocusPlus/readme.md

 **Getting Help**

 Have a question or concern?
-Visit the Discussions page to join our friendly community here at GitHub or join the Facebook [Pure Fooocus](https://www.facebook.com/groups/fooocus) group.
-If you think you have found a bug or want to suggest a missing feature, visit the Issues page to file a report so that we can investigate.
+Visit the Discussions page here at GitHub or join our friendly community at the Facebook [Pure Fooocus](https://www.facebook.com/groups/fooocus) group.
+If you think you have found a bug or want to suggest a missing feature, visit the GitHub Issues page to file a report so that we can investigate.

 **Licensing**